 Assistant Director of Community Engagement

-A film programmer in Chicago for over 20 years, Sabrina Craig has developed community-based screenings, innovative film programs, and opportunities to engage with media artists at multiple sites across the city, including Black Cinema House, Women in the Director’s Chair Film Festival, University of Chicago’s Logan Center for the Arts, and colleges and community centers throughout the Midwest.
-As a board member of the Peace and Justice Radio Project, she developed a youth media literacy curriculum used in Chicago public high schools and the Juvenile Temporary Detention Center.
+A film programmer in Chicago for over 20 years, Sabrina Craig (she/her) has developed scores of community-based screenings, innovative film programs, and opportunities to engage with local and national media artists at sites across the city, including the University of Chicago’s Logan Center for the Arts, Green Line Performing Arts Center, Hyde Park's Harper Theater, Stony Island Arts Bank, Black Cinema House, Women in the Director’s Chair Film Festival, and colleges and community centers throughout the Midwest.
+As director of community engagement for the South Side Home Movie Project, she has developed a robust line-up of hands-on workshops, screenings, virtual events and exhibitions that activate these archival films by bringing them back into the public sphere in a range of settings.
+Previous projects include a youth media literacy curriculum used in Chicago public high schools and the Juvenile Temporary Detention Center.
 She served two years as Chair of the LSC of her daughter’s public school.
 MA, Northwestern University, Radio/TV/Film; BA, Pomona College, Language and Society.

 Graduate Student Intern